Sai-Kaushik-sk/Sai-Kaushik-sk/Readme.md

 🎾 Fun Fact: I used to be a professional Tennis player, and I bring the same determination and discipline from the court to everything I do.

-🎮 Gamer at Heart: I love playing video games—recently, I conquered Elden Ring and now I’m competing in Apex Legends!
+🎮 Gamer at Heart: I love playing video games—recently, I completed Elden Ring and now I am grinding it out in Apex Legends!

 ⚽ I am also a die-hard Arsenal FC fan, and my ultimate dream is to one day own the club!